Indiana's High School Equivalency Program

 Students who pass the TASC have demonstrated skills and knowledge equivalent to high school graduates.
 In Indiana, a minimum score of 500 is required on each subtest.
 The five subject areas covered on the TASC include:

-This test section assesses you ability to read, understand and analyze literary and informational texts.
+This test section assesses your ability to read, understand and analyze literary and informational texts.
 Questions will ask you to use context clues to determine the meaning of unfamiliar vocabulary terms, identify the author's point of view and central ideas.
-You will will also be asked to draw inferences from texts, determine themes and identify the impact of elements including setting, plot and characterization.
+You will also be asked to draw inferences from texts, determine themes and identify the impact of elements including setting, plot and characterization.

 Through a combination of multiple-choice questions and an essay, this subtest evaluates your understanding of English grammar and mechanics.
 You will also need to understand how supporting evidence, organization and writing style can be used to strengthen a written argument.

 The Social Studies subtest measures your ability to understand topics and information on government, geography, economics and events in U.S. and world history.
 Questions are based on reading passages, graphs, maps and charts.

 The science portion of the exam requires you to demonstrate your ability to interpret and evaluate scientific information and to apply principles and concepts.
 The test covers topics in life sciences, physical science and astronomy.

 The Math subtest is designed to allow you to demonstrate your problem-solving skills.
 Most of the questions involve word problems that describe real-life situations or information presented in charts, graphs and diagrams.
 The test covers arithmetic, algebra and geometry and questions cover topics such as percents and proportions, linear equations, polynomials and the area and volume of geometric figures.
 This subtest is divided into two sections.
 You can use a calculator for the first section of the test, but not for the second part.

 TASC Exam Preparation